AMSP-04/NETN-TMR/README.md

 - Transfer between Virtual and Constructive simulations
 - Transfer between hi- and low-fidelity models
 - Transfer to allow backup, maintenance or load-balancing
-- Transfer of certain attributes to functional models such as movement, damage assessment etc.
+- Transfer of certain attributes to functional models such as movement, damage assessment.

 ### Scope

 NETN-TMR covers the following cases:

 * Negotiated acquisition where a federate request to receive the modelling responsibility
-* Divestiture where a federate request another federate to take modelling responsibility
+* Negotiated divestiture where a federate request another federate to take modelling responsibility
 * Acquisition without negotiation where a federate receives the modelling responsibility
 * Cancellation of transfer

 ## Licence